control-toolbox/CTBenchmarks.jl/docs/src/dev.md

 2. Click **New label**
 3. Name: `run bench {id}` where `{id}` matches your JSON configuration
    - Example: `run bench core-ubuntu-latest`
-   - Example: `run bench core-moonshot`
+   - Example: `run bench core-moonshot-gpu`
    - **Important**: Use the exact benchmark ID from JSON
 4. Choose a color and description
 5. Click **Create label**